swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-2/index.md

 One of the most common uses for run-length encoding is to compress images.
 We can think of a monochrome image as an array of 0s and 1s, with 1 representing a black pixel.
 Now let's consider an image with only a few black pixels, which in turn means lots of long runs of white pixels, perfect as input for our tests.

 How can we generate such "images"?
-How about starting with an array of white pixels and randomly flipping some of them to black.
+How about starting with an array of white pixels and randomly flipping some of them to black?

 First we need a helper function to randomly flip "bits" in a string: